 - b.
 If there are no available faculty from the program, a faculty member from the division can substitute as the task force chair. - c.
+Given their role in Program Review, it is recommended that at least one of the faculty members be serving on or recently served on the Instructional Planning Council. - d.
 Upon agreement of the Academic Senate, additional members including students, staff, faculty or external professional experts may be appointed. - 3.
 Within 90 academic calendar days of being formed by the Academic Senate, the task force evaluates quantitative and qualitative data plus Program and Student Learning Outcomes to assess the causes of decline and formulate a recommendation.
 The task force: - a.
 Solicits input from all relevant constituencies including faculty, staff, administrators, students, the employing business and industry, and the community. - b.
 Meetings should be open to the public with advance notice to the entire college community, using multiple means of communication.
 Meeting times, days, and location should be announced at least three days in advance, including announced at an Academic Senate meeting or announced by the Academic Senate president. - c.
 Establishes agreed-upon rules and record, and posts written records of the outcomes of discussions.
 These written records will be submitted regularly to Academic Senate and posted in a publicly-accessible location, such as the program's division office. - d.
 Considers both qualitative and quantitative indicators, and references and cites the applicable data, which may come from PRIE; faculty, staff, and students of the program; program plan and program review documents; advisory committees; the articulation officer; employers in the workforce; and administrators and faculty from other affected programs. - 4.
 Based on its review of the qualitative and quantitative data plus Program and Student Learning Outcomes the task force recommends: - a.
 Continuance: the program is accepted as-is with no qualifications. - b.
 Revitalization: the task force creates a plan for revitalization with measurable outcomes and a timetable, not to exceed two years, for implementation.
 Among other considerations, the task force may recommend ways of supporting or modifying the program.
 This plan could include integrating or promoting continuing education, lifelong education and enrichment, transfer or non-transfer options, and GE offerings. - i.
 The revitalization plan must identify responsibilities of involved parties and required resources. - ii.
-The VPI will monitor the program's progress and report any concerns to Academic Senate. - iii.
+The VPI will monitor the program's progress and report any concerns to Academic Senate - iii.
 If insufficient progress is made by the fourth semester, not to include summer semesters, the task force is reconvened to recommend: - 1. granting of an extension (length recommended by task force) for revitalization with possible amendments to the revitalization plan, or - 2.
 Initiation of the suspension or discontinuance process. - c.
 Suspension of the program - i.
 The task force identifies the suspension timeline and period in order to update the program or wait for conditions to be more favorable. - ii.
 At the end of the suspension period, the task force is reconvened to re-assess the program and determine whether to recommend for revitalization or discontinuance - d.
 Discontinuance (Based on Administrative Procedure 6.13.1) - i.
 Administrative Procedure 6.13.1 details specific tasks required before a program is discontinued.